fotomash/zanalytics-quant/docs/streamlit.md

 - Each Markdown file becomes a page on the public info site.

 This setup keeps the site in sync with the repository; pushing changes to `docs/` updates the live content.

+For the dedicated info container and deployment details, see [info-site.md](info-site.md).